-Usually you see “piccata” with chicken or pork, but this piccata recipe lends itself well with a mild flavored fish such as sea trout, flounder, even tilapia. . . whatever you prefer.
+Usually you see "piccata" with chicken or pork, but this piccata recipe lends itself well with a mild flavored fish such as spotted sea trout, flounder, even tilapia whatever seafood you prefer.

-Fish is a low-calorie source of protein but it doesn’t mean it has to be a low source of taste.
-Sea trout is a white-fleshed fish that becomes extra special when you accentuate it with a lemon, capers and white wine sauce.
+Fish is a low-calorie source of protein but it doesn't mean it has to be a low source of taste.
+Spotted sea trout is a white-fleshed fish that becomes extra special when you accentuate it with a lemon, capers and white wine sauce.

 To compliment the Sea Trout Piccata, we served it with Lemon and Spinach Orzo.
 This recipe I will post later.